lakshpacholy/prototype/README.md

 ##  License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
-You can find the full text of the license in the [LICENSE](https://github.com/lakshpacholy/prototype/blob/main/LICENSE) file.
+This project is not officially licensed, but it is free to use.
+You are welcome to use, modify, and distribute it as you wish.

 ---